mark--a/rackspace-cloud-server-pricing-model/README.md

 # rackspace-cloud-server-pricing-model
-Rackspace Cloud Server Provisioning is complicated.
+I find that Rackspace Cloud Server Provisioning is complicated for Windows images, especially with different versions and pricing of SQL Server.
 I made a spreadsheet to help me understand monthly pricing and features of each esoteric "flavor".